Remote working. Legacy systems. Inefficient operations. We discuss how businesses have been dealing with these challenges over the last year.

 Future-proofing your digital strategy

-With the challenges that businesses have been dealing with over the pandemic, it is crucial that they remain focussed on the future and do not become stagnant in their situation.
+Businesses have faced many challenges over the pandemic.
+However, it is crucial that they remain focussed on the future and do not become stagnant.
 At the beginning of the crisis, it was those businesses that responded quickly who mitigated risk.

 In practice, this means being responsive to consumer needs and continuously supporting development through prototyping and testing.
 Not only will this allow businesses to be ahead of the curve, but the internal support provided across the organisation will encourage employees to buy into future digital solutions.